If you’ve been hunting for a franchise to buy for more than a minute, you’ve undoubtedly heard about Franchise Disclosure Documents, or FDD’s.

 Your Mistake: Buying the FDD before you got the particulars about the Hot Nights Ice Cream franchise.
 Before you got the real story.
 Not the non-story contained in the FDD.

-Not only shouldn’t you pay for a Franchise Disclosure Document…unless you really, really want to, you shouldn’t even look at the FDD until you have a pretty good understanding of the franchise concept you’re investigating.
+Not only shouldn’t you buy a FDD, unless you really, really want to, you shouldn’t even look at the FDD until you have a pretty good understanding of the franchise concept you’re investigating.
 You’re putting the cart before the

 That’s because when you look through the FDD before you have a good sense of the franchise opportunity you’re interested in, you’re selling yourself short.